allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 tags: [tech, distributed systems, hermes, architecture, algorithms, open source]
 ---

-In our services ecosystem it is usually the case that services can handle a limited amount of requests per second.
+In our services ecosystem it’s usually the case that services can handle a limited amount of requests per second.
-We show how we introduced a new algorithm for our publish–subscribe queue system.
+We show how we introduced a new algorithm for our publish-subscribe queue system.
 The road to production deployment highlights some key distributed systems’ takeaways we’d like to discuss.

 ### Rate limiting